 To mitigate the aforesaid currency risk, the Manager will be employing currency hedging overlay strategies for the MYR class of Units to reduce exchange rate fluctuations between the currency of denomination of the class of Units being offered in Malaysia, i.e., Ringgit Malaysia, and the base currency of the Target Funds, i.e., the USD.
 As the MYR class of Units is exposed to exchange rate movements between Ringgit Malaysia and the USD, if Ringgit Malaysia strengthens against the USD, the investment of holders in the MYR class of Units may face currency loss in addition to any capital gains or losses upon redemption of those Units.
-The Manager seeks to mitigate the MYR class of Units' exposure to exchange rate movement between Ringgit Malaysia and the USD at the Fund level by selling USD forward contract(s) to purchase Ringgit Malaysia.
+The Manager seeks to mitigate the MYR class of Units' exposure to exchange rate movement between Ringgit Malaysia.
 Once entered into, such contracts are marked to market daily.
 If Ringgit Malaysia depreciates against the USD, then the USD value of the Fund's investment in the Target Fund is worth more in Ringgit Malaysia terms, but that is offset by a loss on the hedge (since Ringgit Malaysia has depreciated).
-If Ringgit Malaysia appreciates against the USD, then the USD value of the Fund's investment in the Target Fund is worth less in Ringgit Malaysia terms but that is offset by a gain on the hedge (since Ringgit Malaysia has appreciated).
+If Ringgit Malaysia appreciates against the USD, then the USD value of the Fund's investment in the target by a gain on the hedge (since Ringgit Malaysia has appreciated).
 The objective of these hedging strategies will be to allow the performance of the MYR class of Units to closely track the performance of the Target Funds in USD.
 Factors that could adversely impact the ability of the Manager to achieve this objective (i.e., risks arising from implementing the aforesaid hedging strategies) include the following: